Cubic Polynomial

 Roots of Cubic Polynomials

-The solution to a cubic equation is called the roots of the cubic equation.
+The solutions to a cubic equation are called the roots of the cubic equation.
 In most cases, there are 3 roots of a cubic polynomial but sometimes we do get two or only one.
-When a cubic polynomial is solved graphically, we get to the accurate roots or when we solve the equation with the formula, we derive at the roots.
+When a cubic polynomial is solved graphically, we get to the accurate roots or when we solve the equation with the formula, we derive the roots.
 Let us say p,q, and r are 3 roots for the equation ax3 + bx2 + cx + d.
-The formulas are:
+The formulas that indicate the relation between roots and the coefficients of a cubic polynomial are:

 - p + q + r = - b/a